 Ten-panel folding screen; ink and color on silk

 Overall: 197.5 x 395 cm (77 3/4 x 155 1/2 in.); Painting only: 139.3 x 330.8 cm (54 13/16 x 130 1/4 in.)

 Leonard C. Hanna, Jr. Fund 2011.37

-The third panel from the right bears a hidden seal, which reveals the artist: Yi Taek-gyun, a prominent court artist active in the late 1800s.
+First produced around the second half of the eighteenth century, chaekgado (literally, “pictures of bookshelves”) flourished throughout the 1800s as a royal emblem.
+And soon this pictorial genre became a popular furnishing item for aristocrats' elegant studies.
+The third panel from the right bears a hidden seal that reveals the artist: Yi Taek-gyun, a prominent court artist active in the late 1800s.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.